ONSdigital/sdg_data_updates/CONTRIBUTING.md

   > Commit
   >
   > Push (make sure you are pushing to the right branch)

-## Working on an existing code ##
-If you want to make changes to an existing automation, unless it is a cosmetic change e.g. to the readme, please create a new branch for your changes.
-1) Follow steps 1 and 2 for setting up a new indicator automation, but change the Starting Revision to the relevant branch.
-This may either be 'main' or a branch that has not yet been merged with 'main'.
-If you are not sure, check with whoever is currently working on that branch.
-Name your new branch something informative (e.g. 3-2-2-add_sex_data).
-**Remember to fetch from origin and create from the Tracking Branch**
-2) Once you have made your changes, merge your branch with the branch it was created from using a pull request.
+5) Add example input to the Example_Input folder, and write an example_config file.
+Use these to create example output.
+The example data does not have to include all data.
+For example, delete any tabs in the input excel that are not used for the indicator.
+If there are multiple years of data you may choose to keep only one or two years in the file.
+If there is a disaggregation with a lot of levels (e.g. Local Authority) keep rows only for some of the levels.
+This is so we don't end up storing lots of large files in the repo.
+7) **Write a README file**.
+This should be aimed at someone who is unfamiliar with the indicator.
+Iti must include all the information that will need to know to successfully update the data.
+Include instructions on where to find the input data, and any other instructions specific to the indicator.
+Explain what to do to switch between running example data and real data.
+Note anything that you suspect may be an issue in future runs, or things that need to be checked in the QA.
+Explain any important decisions you made.
+8) Before automations are available to the team they need to be merged into the main branch using a pull request on Github:
  > Pull requests > New pull request
  >
  > Set base and compare branches
  >
  > Create pull request
  >
- > Request review using panel on the right.
-If you are merging into main this is required before the merge can be completed.
+ > Request review using the panel on the right.
+This is required before a merge to main can be completed.
+Use a [template](https://best-practice-and-impact.github.io/qa-of-code-guidance/peer_review.html) so that there is a history of what has been checked.

+## Working on an existing code ##
+If you want to make changes to an existing automation, unless it is a cosmetic change e.g. to the readme, please create a new branch for your changes.
+Edits to existing automations will follow a similar process to new automations.
+1) Create a new branch with a meaningful name (e.g. 3-2-2_age_bugfix) from the relevant branch (this will probably be main but may be a feature branch that you don't want to accidentally mess up).
+2) Make regular, meaningful commits.
+3) Make any necessary changes to the example files.
+4) Update the README file (may not be required).
+5) Merge back into the original branch.
+If you are merging into main code review is required.
 If you are merging into your own branch you may want to skip this step, however if you are merging into a colleagues code, please request review/sign-off before merging.

+## Finalising the automated update ##
+Timely reviews are important as it will be easier for you to fix any bugs while the indicator is fresh in your mind.
+Once your code has passed [review](https://best-practice-and-impact.github.io/qa-of-code-guidance/peer_review.html) it can be merged into main.
+Whenever the main branch is changed it must be pulled down into the repostiory clone in Jemalex.
+Using Git GUI:
+> Open Git GUI and select `Open Existing Repository`
+>
+> Select the Jemalex/sdg_data_updates folder
+>
+> `Remote` > `Fetch from` > `origin`
+>
+> Check that you can see the expected changes in Jemalex/sdg_data_updates folder